paulchernoch/feel/src/implementation-plan.md

  - [ ] Time literal
  - [ ] Years and months duration literal
  - [ ] Days and time duration literal

+## Simple Expression Tree Walk

+This continues the converting of a parse tree (AST) into a series of OpCodes.
+It addresses simple mathematical formulas.

  - [x] Additive
  - [x] Multiplicative
  - [x] Unary minus